 Please do not underestimate the process and keep in mind that you will not be able to study in Germany without a valid visa.

 Visa processing times can take several months so you should apply as early as possible.
 Please consider that there might be a considerable waiting period for an appointment (4 to 6 weeks) and a processing period of additional 4 to 8 weeks.
-We recommend that you contact your German Embassy at least 3 months before the semester starts.
+We urge you to contact your German Embassy at least 3 months before the semester starts.

-When you receive your visa, you will notice that it is only valid for 90 days.
+When you receive your visa, you will notice that it is only valid for 90/180 days.
 This is not a mistake and no reason to worry.
-This visa is an entry visa and has to be converted into a German residence permit at the Alien’s Office Berlin after your arrival in Berlin.
+This visa is an entry visa and has to be converted into a German residence permit at the Foreigners´ Registration Office Berlin after your arrival in Berlin.
 For more information about the German residence permit application in Berlin, please click here.

 Students enrolled in the Tripartite programme with the 1st semester in Querétaro, Vilnius, Granada or Prague are urged to contact the Mexican, Lithuanian, Spanish or Czech Embassy in their home country to find out whether or not they need a student visa for Mexico, Lithuania, Spain or the Czech Republic and to start the visa process, if necessary.